Tan31245/python/README.md

 e) Take Input Parameters 7 and 10 from console.
 Output to 4 different files 7.txt, 8.txt, 9.txt, 10.txt

 f) Take Input Parameters 8 and 9 from console.
 Output in a separate directory called TABLES and with 8_yyyymmdd_hhmmss.txt (eg 8_20210828_110503.txt).
 Import datetime as dt, today=dt.datetime.now()

+# Q2
+a) School Clock is showing 9 am.
+Compute the angle between the Hour hand and the Minute hand.
+It should show Time: Angle in Degrees from 9:00 am to 8:55 pm with a spacing of 5 minutes.
+First compute angle traversed by hour hand in one hour.
+Use this value to compute angle traversed in 5 minutes.
+9:05 -
+9:10 -
+9:15 -
+9:20 -
+9:25 -
+9:30 -
+9:35 -
+9:40 -
+9:45 -
+9:50 -
+9:55 -

+10:00 - 60.00
+10:05 -

+b) Use angle%360 to get modulo of 360 and avoid negative values.
+Initially let the clock show 24-hour time format eg. 13:00 hrs, 14:00 hrs etc. Later change to 12-hour format with AM, PM.